Scoreboards Documentation

 Review Process

-- The submission is posted to the configured verification channel (if set).
+- The submission is posted to the configured log channel (if set).

 - If rejected, the submitter receives a DM with the rejection reason.